 ‘I Believe I Can’: The Importance of Self-Discipline, Habit, and Perseverance

-Life’s best outcomes may (for many) be success and happiness, but the journey to its attainment is not an easy road.
+Life’s best outcomes may (for many) be success and happiness, but the journey to their attainment is not an easy road.
 Instead, the road to success may require some level of self-discipline, perseverance, and faith.

 So what does traditional wisdom teach us about success?
 And can discipline also lead to self-discovery?